aucoeur/onlyMetal/docs/readme.md

   - Layout looks like the image
     - Band Name and formation date are on the left
     - Country of Origin and fans on the right
-  - Band name and Countery name
+  - Band name and Country name
     - font size 18
   - Fans
     - font size 12